PRP-COMMUNICATIONS-LLC/RPR-VERIFY/README.md

 npm run build
 ```

-Confirm that `dist/rpr-client-portal/index.html` exists.
+Confirm that `dist/rpr-client-portal/browser/index.html` exists.
 You can test it by right-clicking the file in WebStorm and selecting "Open in Browser".

+> **Note:** Angular 21's new `@angular/build:application` builder outputs publicly accessible files in a `browser` subdirectory.
+This is why Vercel must point to `dist/rpr-client-portal/browser`.

 ### Step 2: Verify Repository Configuration